 Plan International Australia’s CEO Susanne Legena said Plan International Australia today joins millions around the world to celebrate International Day of the Girl.

-“It may be Day of the Girl today but in reality, 2019, has actually been the year of the girl,” Ms Legena said.
 “We’ve seen extraordinary girls and young women everywhere rising up and taking charge of their futures.
 For every Greta and every Malala, there are hundreds of fearless girl activists in the developing world doing extraordinary work every day to combat child marriage, child trafficking, teen pregnancy and violence.

 “In this survey Australian girls have told us loud and clear that they see climate change as the most urgent threat to society and to their own futures.
 And we know that globally, girls in the developing world will bear the brunt of climate change.
 We must continue to fund and advocate for free, accessible and appropriate education for girls everywhere as a hugely important way to mitigate the impact of climate.